quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Track the most recently acknowledged ACK frame

-When a packet containing an ACK frame is sent, the largest acked in that frame can be saved.
-When a packet containing and ACK frame is acknowledged, the receiver stops acknowledging packets less than or equal to the largest acked in the sent ACK frame.
-This allows for very high packet loss and over 1 round trip of reordering.
+When a packet containing an ACK frame is sent, the largest acked in that frame is saved.
+When a packet containing an ACK frame is acknowledged, the receiver stops acknowledging packets less than or equal to the largest acked in the sent ACK frame.
+This approach is not sensitive to packet loss and allows for over 1 round trip of reordering.

 ## Pseudocode